sumonece15/Dart-Programs/Dart_Variable/Dart variable1/README.md

 <p align="justify">
 3. Print Statement (print(name);):
 print(name);: This prints the value of the name variable to the console.
-In this case, it will print "Sumon"..
+In this case, it will print "Sumon".
 </p>

 <p align="justify">